sunyj/bizcal/README.md

 ## Compatibility

-Bizcal abstracts dates with class `Date` , which is a direct sub-class of the standard `datetime.date`.
-This feature makes possible bizcal a drop-in replacement of `datime.date` to your legacy code bases.
+Bizcal abstracts dates with `Date` class, a direct subclass of the standard `datetime.date`, allowing it to seamlessly integrate into legacy codebases as a drop-in replacement for `datetime.date`.

-In addition, `Date` defines a few handy methods and properties to help simplify your code.
+Additionally, `Date` includes several convenient methods and properties designed to simplify your code.

 ## Pythonic